 What is attribute sampling?

-Attribute sampling is the standard method for tests of controls under ISA 530.
+Attribute sampling is the standard method for tests of controls under ISA 530 .
 Each item in the sample is classified in binary terms: the prescribed control procedure was either followed (no deviation) or not followed (deviation).
-The result is a deviation rate — the proportion of items where the control did not operate as designed.
+The output is a deviation rate (the proportion of items where the control did not operate as designed).

-Attribute sampling differs fundamentally from MUS and variables sampling.
+Attribute sampling is different from MUS and variables sampling.
 Those methods estimate monetary amounts.
 Attribute sampling estimates a rate.
 It answers "how often does this control fail?" not "how much money is misstated?"
-This distinction matters because the evaluation methodology, the statistical tables, and the conclusions drawn are all structured around rates, not values.
+The evaluation methodology, the statistical tables, and the conclusions drawn are all structured around rates, not values.

 Key Points